Budibase/website/content/blog/alternatives/open-source-zapier-alternatives.md

 #### Pricing

 Budibase offers a range of pricing options across our self-hosted and cloud platforms, making it a highly flexible solution for a range of teams.
-You can build as many apps as you like for up to five users in the cloud or 20 users on our open-source license.
+You can build as many apps as you like on our open-source license.

 Paid licenses start from $50 for creators and $5 for end users, as well as introducing synchronous automations, Budibase AI, custom branding, reusable code snippets, and more.